kriticalflare/TorchExpo/README.md

 _[Read more](https://pytorch.org/mobile/android/)_

 ## About
-PyTorch Android is an android application which contains collection of machine learning experiments built using PyTorch and its Android API.
+Flare is an android application which contains collection of machine learning experiments built using PyTorch and its Android API.
 This application will allow you to try tasks like Image Classification with State-Of-The-Art models _(like AlexNet, ResNet, etc.)_.